rusmichal/bitrise-step-ng-mobsf/README.md

 # ng-mobsf-step

-This step let you integrate development workflow with Mobile Security Framework.
-As a developer you can add the step to your piple line.
+This step lets you integrate development workflow with Mobile Security Framework.
+As a developer you can add the step to your pipleline.
 The step sends APK/IPA/ZIP file to the framework using MobSF API and runs penetration tests.

 ## How to use this Step